mapr-demos/mapr-streams-sample-python/README.md

 ## From Apache Kafka to MapR Streams

-1. The topics have move from `"fast-messages"` to `"/sample-stream:fast-messages"` and `"summary-markers"` to `"/sample-stream:summary-markers"`
+1. The topics have moved from `"fast-messages"` to `"/sample-stream:fast-messages"` and `"summary-markers"` to `"/sample-stream:summary-markers"`
-2. The [producer](http://maprdocs.mapr.com/51/index.html#MapR_Streams/configuration_parameters_for_producers.html) and [consumer](http://maprdocs.mapr.com/51/index.html#MapR_Streams/configuration_parameters_for_consumers.html) configuration parameters that are not used by MapR Streams are automatically ignored
+2. The [producer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_producers.html) and [consumer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_consumers.html) configuration parameters that are not used by MapR Streams are automatically ignored
 3. The producer and Consumer applications are executed with the dependencies of a MapR Client not Apache Kafka.

 That's it!